StrixOSG/CS207ProjectFall2019/README.md

 Build Instructions
 ==================
 ### Original Project:
+For this project, you can use an UNO or a Mega.
+Fair warning that this project does not translate very well to the improved version.
+The point of setting this project up is to test the Mega, and the Soil Moisture Sensors and establish some simpler code to work off of.

+#### Wiring:
 * Wire the negative legs of the green LEDs to digital pins 3 and 5, and the red LEDs to digital pins 2 and 4.
 * Having some resistors (220ohm) connected to each of the positive legs of the LEDs is a good idea, just so they don't burn out as fast.
 The other side of the resistor should go to ground.
 * The AOUT (Analog Out) pins on the soil moisture sensors should be connected to pins A0 and A1.
 Then the VCC's to 5V, and GND's to the GND.
 * More details including diagrams (except for the above specified digital and analog pins to connect to) can be found [here](https://www.elithecomputerguy.com/2019/07/soil-moisture-sensor-led-alert-with-arduino-uno/), where the project was originally obtained from.
 Code for the idea of splitting the soil moisture values into 4 (Dry, Damp, Moist, and Dry) can be found [here](https://github.com/GadgetReboot/Arduino/blob/master/Uno/SSD1306_Soil_Meter/SSD1306_Soil_Meter.ino)

 ### Improved Project:
+Now we get into the improvements.
+Like I mentioned in the Original Project's build instructions, almost everything changes except that we use the Mega and Soil Moisture Sensors.

+#### Part Setup
+* The first step, is to solder on some male header pins to the 8-bit side of the 3.2" TFT Touchscreen.
+Be careful that it's not the SPI (Serial Peripheral Interface) side.
+Adafruit has great detailed information about the differences between the two, but essentially it comes down to speed and how many pins you have.
+Since we have the Mega, we don't have to worry about using more pins so 8-bit mode is what is used for this project, but SPI uses less and it's 2 - 4 times slower than 8-bit mode at updating the touchscreen display.

 Usage
 =====